incomestore/WP-Pinterest-Widgets/pinterest-widgets/README.txt

 == Description ==

-Add simple Pinterest widgets to your site in no time.
-Behavior and appearance taken from the [official Pinterest widget builder](http://business.pinterest.com/widget-builder/).
+Add simple Pinterest widgets to your site in minutes.
+Widgets behave and appear like those from the [official Pinterest widget builder](http://business.pinterest.com/widget-builder/).

-Brought to you from the creators of the [Pinterest "Pin It" Button plugin](http://pinterestplugin.com/pin-it-button-pro/) ([Lite version](http://wordpress.org/plugins/pinterest-pin-it-button/) / [Pro version](http://pinterestplugin.com/pin-it-button-pro/)).
+Brought to you by the creators of the [Pinterest "Pin It" Button plugin](http://pinterestplugin.com/pin-it-button-pro/) ([Lite version](http://wordpress.org/plugins/pinterest-pin-it-button/) / [Pro version](http://pinterestplugin.com/pin-it-button-pro/)).

 Includes: